 southern cheese straws in the bag at the Masters concession stand

-Ingredients You Will Need for This Easy Cheese Straws Recipe
+Ingredients for Masters Southern Cheese Straws

 Here’s a quick overview of the key ingredients for this recipe.
 For the full list of ingredients and exact measurements, be sure to check the recipe card at the bottom of this post.